CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 # Conclusion

 Phase 02 transformed the cyber range from a base virtual environment into a functioning Windows enterprise domain.
-With Active Directory, DNS, centralized authentication, and two managed workstations now operational, the project gained the core identity and management structure required for realistic cyber operations, enterprise administration, and future attack-and-defense scenarios.
+With Active Directory, DNS, centralized authentication, and a stable identity backbone now operational, the project gained the core management structure required for realistic cyber operations, enterprise administration, and later attack-and-defense scenarios.